vpinball/pinmame/src/p2k/README.md

 ## A warning about speed

 Pinball 2000 is a 233 MHz PC and this emulates the whole thing - protected mode, paging, the x87 FPU, the PCI bus, the display controller.
-Like MAME's driver, the CPU is clocked down to 20 MHz (for now), and even so:
+The CPU is clocked down, though no longer as far as MAME's driver takes it: 233/3, about 77.7 MHz, set in `src/wpc/p2k.c` and mirrored in `p2k_pinmame.cpp`.
+Even so:

 **On a low-power desktop (Pentium Silver J5040, Atom class) a running game reaches about 50 % of real time.** On a current desktop or laptop core expect comfortably more than real time.
 The